geb/geb/doc/manual/src/chapters/120-build-integrations.md

         exclude 'xml-apis'
     }

-Recall that Geb looks for its configuration file as `geb-conf.groovy` on the classpath.
+Recall that Geb looks for its configuration file as `GebConfig.groovy` on the classpath.
 A good location for this file is in a Grails project is the `test/functional` directory is on the classpath at test time.
 You **do not** need to set the `baseUrl` and `reportsDir` config entries in a Grails project as the plugin takes care of those for you.
 The `baseUrl` is set to the root of the Grails application, and the `reportsDir` is set to `geb` inside Grails' test reports dir (which by default is `target/test-reports`).

 There is nothing special about writing Geb tests with Grails.
 You subclass the same classes as usual (e.g. `geb.spock.GebReportingSpec` for Spock tests).